-- Gypsum was pre-conditioned and the gypsum conveyor was covered. - CCR dust from fly ash was minimized by use of an enclosed pneumatic transport system and silos for staging.
+- Gypsum generated was pre-conditioned and the gypsum conveyor was covered. - CCR dust from fly ash was minimized by use of an enclosed pneumatic transport system and silos for staging.
 Storage silos were equipped and operated with bin vent filters. - Fly ash designated for landfilling was conditioned prior to loading into trucks and/or at the landfill.
-Unloading chutes and pug mill mixing chambers were equipped with vacuum return lines for return of CCR dust back to the silos. - During loading and unloading activities, drop height was reduced as practical to reduce the potential for mobilization of CCR dust. - During high wind conditions, loading and management operations were modified, reduced or halted. - Bottom ash was managed wet prior to storage. - A street sweeper was used to clean spilled CCR to prevent dusting. - Water spray was applied as necessary to CCR prior to and/or during staging.
+Unloading chutes and pug mill mixing chambers were equipped with vacuum return lines for return of CCR dust back to the silos. - CCR excavated from the ash impoundment closure is loaded and transported in a moistureconditioned state. - During loading and unloading activities, drop height was reduced as practice, to reduce the potential for mobilization of CCR dust. - During high wind conditions, loading and management operations were modified, reduced or halted. - Bottom ash was managed wet prior to storage. - A street sweeper was used to clean spilled CCR to prevent dusting. - Water spray was applied as necessary to CCR prior to and/or during staging.

-2.2 CCR Landfill
+2.2 CCR Landfill Units

-• CCR was conditioned before being placed into the landfill.
-Water was added as needed to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in the landfill.

-- Water spray was applied to the exposed CCR, including on the working face, as needed. - During high wind conditions, unloading operations at the working face were reduced or halted. - Areas that have achieved final elevations have been covered with soil and vegetated.
+- CCR was conditioned before being placed into the landfill.
+Water was added as needed to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in the landfill. - Water spray was applied to the exposed CCR, including on the working face, as needed. - During high wind conditions, unloading operations at the working face were reduced or halted.